LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 Create :file:`quotient_return.cs` by modifying :file:`quotient_prob.cs` in
-:ref:`QuotientFunctionEx` so that the program accomplishes the same thing, but everywhere change the quotientProblem function into one called ``quotientString`` that merely *returns* the string rather than printing the string directly.
-Have ``Main`` print the result of each call to the ``quotientString`` function.
+:ref:`QuotientFunctionEx` so that the program accomplishes the same thing, but everywhere change the QuotientProblem function into one called ``QuotientString`` that merely *returns* the string rather than printing the string directly.
+Have ``Main`` print the result of each call to the ``QuotientString`` function.